Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - Dr. Martens has yellow stitches

-Where they differ — and we’re just talking about when you first look at the boots, the exterior — is that the Solovairs have a slightly snubbier look and the stitching is much more muted.
-A lot of guys don’t love the trademark bright yellow stitching on the Dr. Martens, so they find the more sober stitching on the Solovairs to be more versatile.
-Then again, other guys think the yellow stitching is almost the whole point of getting a boot like this.
+Some people don’t love the trademark bright yellow stitching on Dr. Martens, and they may find the more sober stitching style on the Solovairs to be more versatile.
+Then again, other people think the yellow stitching is almost the whole point of getting a boot like this.

 The stitching along the sole actually serves different purposes on each boot, but first, let’s check the leather.